BIOS3700 – Cell Biology 2

 Students should consider buying a personal travel and personal injury insurance as the course contains lab and/or field work.
 Click here for further information about student insurance.

-Graded lab. reports are valid for three years.
+Graded lab. report are valid for three years.

-Lab journals , group exercises and some assignments must be approved before sitting for the exam.
+Lab report , group exercises and some assignments must be approved before sitting for the exam.
+Graded lab. report are valid for 3 years.

 Examination support material